TSB shares soar as Spain's Sabadell proposes $2.6 billion bid

-TSB, which set itself up as a challenger to Britain's four biggest banks Lloyds (LLOY.L), Royal Bank of Scotland (RBS.L), Barclays (BARC.L) and HSBC (HSBA.L), said such a move would accelerate its growth prospects and help it compete with rivals.
+TSB said such a move would accelerate its growth prospects and help it compete with bigger rivals.

 Sabadell, Spain's fifth-biggest bank, has made a proposal of 340 pence in cash for each TSB share, subject to reaching agreement on the terms and conditions of an offer, and talks are continuing.